-The H. Samuel Case '63, MEd '66 and Susan Snodgrass Case '65, MEd '84 Award for Excellence in Scholarly Research: Established in 2000 by several of their classmates to honor Dr. Sam Case and Susan Snodgrass Case.
+The H. Samuel Case '63, M.Ed.
+'66 and Susan Snodgrass Case '65, M.Ed.
+'84 Award for Excellence in Scholarly Research: Established in 2000 by several of their classmates to honor Dr. Sam Case and Susan Snodgrass Case.
 This award is presented to the sophomore or junior who is involved in scholarly research, has achieved academic distinction, and follows the examples that Dr. and Mrs. Case have exhibited for their diligent efforts to expand one's understanding of man's place in the universe.
-The Richard A. Clower Award for Excellence in Exercise Science and Physical Education: Established in 1999 to honor Dr. Richard A. Clower who served Western Maryland College for over 40 years as head of the Exercise Science and Physical Education Department and also as Director of Athletics.
-This award is presented annually to the senior Exercise Science and Physical Education major who has achieved the best academic record and has exhibited the traits of scholarship, leadership, compassion, and service for which Dr. Clower is known.
-The Joan Develin Coley Award for Excellence in Education: Created in 2001 by D. Robert '43 and Edna Haller '46 Beglin in honor of Dr. Joan Develin Coley's Inauguration as the eighth president of Western Maryland College.
-It is awarded annually to a graduate student in literacy education who, in the opinion of the reading education faculty, has achieved the best record in the study of literacy theory and practice.
+The Richard A. Clower Award for Excellence in Exercise Science and Physical Education: Established in 1999 to honor Dr. Richard A. Clower who served Western Maryland College for over 40 years as head of the exercise science and physical education department and also as director of athletics.
+This award is presented annually to the senior exercise science and physical education major who has achieved the best academic record and has exhibited the traits of scholarship, leadership, compassion, and service for which Dr. Clower is known.
+The Joan Develin Coley Award for Excellence in Education: Created in 2001 by D. Robert '43 and Edna Haller '46 Beglin in honor of the presidency of Dr. Joan Develin Coley, the eighth president of Western Maryland College.
+It is awarded annually to a graduate student or undergraduate student in literacy education who, in the opinion of the reading education faculty, has achieved the best record in the study of literacy theory and practice.
 The David Brian Cross Memorial Award for Achievement in Mathematics: The award, established in 1983, is based on performance in the William Lowell Putnam Mathematical Competition.
 It is given in memory of Davey Cross, Class of 1981, whose academic achievements serve as a model of excellence.
-The James P. Earp Sociology Award:

-Established in 1985 in memory of Dr. James P. Earp, former chairman and emeritus professor of sociology.
+The James P. Earp Sociology Award: Established in 1985 in memory of Dr. James P. Earp, former chairman and emeritus professor of sociology.
 The award is given annually to a junior who has demonstrated the qualities for which Dr. Earp is remembered: a high level of scholarship in the study of sociology, as well as qualities of character and leadership which have been an inspiration to the campus community.
-The Eloise B. and Lowell S. Ensor Award for Graduate or Professional Study: Presented annually to that member of the graduating class whose excellence while at Western Maryland College, based on scholarship, character, and contributions to the life of the college, best predicts success in attaining a graduate or professional degree.
+The Eloise B. and Lowell S. Ensor Award for Graduate or Professional Study: Presented annually to that member of the graduating class whose excellence while at Western Maryland College, based on scholarship, character, and contributions to the life of the College, best predicts success in attaining a graduate or professional degree.
 This award was established by family and friends to honor Dr. and Mrs. Ensor for their many years of service and dedication to Western Maryland College.
 The Lynn F. Gruber Medal: Endowed by the Black and White Club (now Phi Delta Theta fraternity) as a memorial to Lynn F. Gruber, Class of 1926.
 It is awarded for proficiency in extracurricular activities.
 The Charles W. Havens Award: